Hardware dashboard API

 |Drivers||Get, create and update drivers registered to your Partner Center Account.
 For more information about these methods, see the following articles:|

-The following sample provides detailed code that demonstrate how to use the Microsoft Hardware API:
+The following sample provides detailed code that demonstrate how to use the Microsoft Hardware API along with a complete end to end prebuilt solution created by the Microsoft Surface and Devices team:

 If you have questions about the Microsoft Store submission API or need assistance managing your submissions with this API, visit the support page and request help.